-Chomps takes the cake for best meat stick, which isn’t surprising since their product line is limited to meat sticks only.
-Its beef sticks are made from 100 percent grass-fed beef and available in five flavors: original, sea salt, Italian, cranberry habanero, and jalapeno.
+Chomps takes the cake for best meat stick, which isn’t surprising since its product line is limited to meat sticks only.
+Its beef sticks are made from 100 percent grass-fed beef and available in five flavors: original, sea salt, Italian, cranberry habanero, and jalapeño.
 It also offers turkey and venison stick options.
-We find the Original Beef Sticks are packed with flavor without being too salty and strike a perfect texture balance between tender and chewy.
-Chomps is non-GMO Project Verified, Whole 30 Approved, and keto- and paleo-friendly, since they contain 0 grams of carbohydrates or sugar.
+We find the original variety is packed with flavor without being too salty and strikes a perfect texture balance between tender and chewy.
+Chomps is non-GMO Project Verified, Whole30 Approved, and keto- and paleo-friendly, since they contain 0 grams of carbohydrates or sugar.

 Best Gourmet: Brooklyn Biltong Original Air Dried Beef

-Biltong is a South African-style of cured meat that’s been marinated in vinegar and then slowly dried with air instead of heat.
-Brooklyn Biltong boasts a minimal and very clean ingredient list, making it an excellent choice for anyone following Whole30, paleo, or keto styles of eating.
+Biltong is a South African-style of cured meat that’s been marinated in vinegar and slowly dried with air instead of heat.
+Brooklyn Biltong boasts a minimal ingredient list, making it suitable for anyone following Whole30, paleo, or keto styles of eating.
 It’s also one of the highest in protein on this list, providing 15 grams of protein per serving of jerky.

 We love this brand for the simplicity of its ingredient list and because it uses 100 percent grass-fed beef.
 Buyers rave about the moist, tender texture.
-Plus, for anyone who can’t get enough jerky, they offer 16-ounce bags which equal 16 1-ounce servings, whereas other brands typically package only a couple of ounces in a single bag.
+Plus, for anyone who can’t get enough jerky, it offers 16-ounce bags, whereas other brands typically package only a couple of ounces in a single bag.

 Best Subscription Box: LOLJerky Beef Jerky of the Month Club

 If you just can’t get enough beef jerky in your life, you may want to consider a jerky of the month snack subscription.
 LOLJerky curates beef jerky boxes and delivers them directly to your doorstep.
 You’ll receive different brands and flavors of jerky each month, but the company is devoted to only sourcing high-quality jerky.
-That means it partners with local farms that raise 100 percent grass-fed beef and brands that produce jerky without chemical preservatives, genetically modified organisms, or loads of sugar.
+It partners with local farms that raise 100 percent grass-fed beef.
 Some of the brands you might find in your monthly box include Think Jerky, Lawless Craft Jerky, and True Jerky.

 You get to choose how many bags of jerky you want each month.
 Keep in mind the more bags you receive, the lower the price per bag.
 LOLJerky also offers convenient payment options, including paying monthly or prepaying for a quarterly, biannual, or annual subscription.
 Prepaying will save you a bit more per order.
 The company also donates a portion of each subscription to charitable organizations that benefit small and local farms.